 Effective January 1, 2013, Individual Taxpayer Identification Number(s) (ITIN) issued on or after January 1, 2013, will expire on December 31st five years after the ITIN was issued.
 For more information, taxpayers and their representatives should review the Frequently Asked Questions on the expiration of ITINs.

 Effective July 1, 2010, all applicants applying to become an authorized representative of an acceptance agent or certifying acceptance agent are required to take the mandatory Acceptance Agent training and submit the certification form along with the new, renewing or amended Form 13551.

 New ITIN Acceptance Agent Program Changes

 (Posted January 7, 2013)

 The Internal Revenue Service (IRS) will be accepting and processing Forms 13551, Application to Participate in the IRS Acceptance Agent Program, during open season May 1-August 31 of each year for new and renewing applicants.
 We will continue to accept amended applications throughout the year.

-Although IRS accepted applications during the interim period; we did not approve any new or renewing applications.
-With the release of the final changes to the Acceptance Agent Program, we will now process these applications on a first-in, first-out basis.
-Those who submitted a renewing application that was not rejected can continue to operate under the old agreement until the new agreement is finalized.
+The Acceptance Agent Program processes applications on a first-in, first-out basis.
+Existing approved acceptance agents who submitted a renewing application that was not rejected can continue to operate under the old agreement until the new agreement is finalized.

 What is an ITIN?